JohnKendrick/PDielec/Sphinx/pdgui.rst

 Settings Tab
 ============

-The *Settings Tab* affects the calculation of the frequencies and their intensities.
+The *Settings Tab* controls the calculation of the frequencies and their intensities.

 .. _fig-settingsTab: